junaid18183/microservice-ci-cd-demo-using-gitops/README.md

 kubectl apply -f k8s_deployment/repocreds.yaml
 ```

 We can create the ArgoCD Application using the UI.
-But for pure GitOps we will create it using the CRD and commit that application.yaml as well into the REPO.
+But for pure GitOps we will create it using the CRD.
+The application defination is present at `argo-cd-deployement/sample_microservice_application.yaml`

 ```
 kubectl apply -f argo-cd-deployement/sample_microservice_application.yaml